 Most attempts to deal with such issues revolve around tried and true methods of analysis.
 A team is given the task to improve a specific component of a larger business issue.
 An analysis is conducted, experts are brought in as needed, and recommendations for improvement are developed.
 This modus operandi characterizes an “outside-in” approach.
 The team doing the analysis acts as an outside observer, attempting to assess the options as objectively and neutrally as possible.
 Proposed solutions are introduced into the organization from this outsider perspective.
 Most change projects – both good and bad – are initiated in this manner.

 An “inside-out” approach acknowledges that the experiences and input of individual stakeholders (ie. employee, customer, supplier, shareholder, etc.) form an essential part of any solution.
 From their unique position within the system, these stakeholders know better than anyone what is working and not working for them (and the company).
 Key components which need to be changed and/or improved can be identified if this information is made visible.
-Ensemble Enabler has developed Strategy Mapping® to make this information visible.
+Ensemble Enabler uses large scale dialogue and Visual Enabling to make this information visible.

 The top 150 executives of an energy company met to discuss how to improve internal communications.
 The company was suffering from an overload of information coming from all directions, essentially obscuring the key information which needed to be communicated throughout the company.
-A three hour participatory dialogue process enabled them to identify the key issues.
+A three hour participatory large scale dialogue process enabled them to identify the key issues.
 The following strategic map emerges from this process:

 This mind map of ideas represents a 10,000 meter panorama from the executives’ point-of-view.
 Working in small groups, they identified and suggested solutions for a broad spectrum of communication challenges.
 Their suggestions were assigned into three categories: Individual, Team and Organization.
 Each of the sub-categories - such as “e-mail” - documents the number of suggestions which were made.